 Many carriers these days have bring your own cell phone plans.
-This feature allows you to activate a used, unlocked phone at a cheap price or use one of your old phones on your plan without having to buy a brand new phone.
+This feature allows you to activate cellular service on a used, unlocked phone at a reasonable price.
+This may be an option for you for anything from a basic flip phone to an iPhone or Android smartphone.

 The bring your own cell phone option could save you a lot of money, especially now that most carriers have done away with free cell phones.
-Not every carrier offers it, though, which is important to keep in mind when you're looking.
+Not every carrier offers it, though, so check with your chosen wireless carrier to ensure they allow it.

 3. Will you have to sign a contract?

 On a side note, pay attention to the locked or unlocked status of your phone if you buy from a carrier or a used cell phone site.
-It may be locked in an attempt you keep you from using another carrier for a certain amount of time.
+It may be locked in an attempt to keep you from using another carrier for a certain amount of time.
 You can unlock cell phones in some cases - check out our guide to learn how to unlock cell phones to use on another network.

 4. Are there any extra or hidden fees?

-Like contracts, hidden fees and overages come along with many contract plans.
-Prepaid and pay as you go plans, on the other hand, do not have either.
+Like contracts, hidden fees and overages come along with many contract cell phone plans.
+Pay as you go or prepay plans, on the other hand, do not have either.

 With a prepaid plan, you pay for data and minutes before you use them each month.
 At the end of the month, you can renew your plan for the same amount of data and minutes or switch it up, depending on your carrier's options.
 This way, you never have to worry about extra fees.
-Your plan simply ends when you run out of data or minutes.
+Your monthly plan simply ends when you run out of talk time, text messages and/or data.

 In 2015, 23% of smartphone owners in the U.S. said they had canceled their cell phone plan in the past because they couldn't afford it.

 When you choose a low-cost cell phone plan, reliability is one of the most important features to consider.
 Large carriers usually offer the most reliability.
 For instance, J.D.
-Power reports that Verizon is a major provider who ranks the best in calling, messaging and data quality across the U.S. Unfortunately, large providers (sometimes referred to as Big Telecom) like Verizon Wireless, Sprint and T-Mobile aren't typically the cheapest.
+Power reports that Verizon Wireless is a major provider who ranks the best in calling, messaging and data quality across the U.S. Unfortunately, large providers (sometimes referred to as Big Telecom) like Verizon Wireless, Sprint and T-Mobile aren't typically the cheapest.

-There are cheaper options out there offering great reliability; you just have to know what you need.
+There are cheaper wireless carriers out there offering great reliability; you just have to know what you need.
 To figure it out, you should ask yourself questions like: